 - Minimum Semester Hours Required A minimum of 14 semester hours of course work, of which at least 7 must be from among the core courses in the concentration.
 If a student elects to complete both BSTT 507 and STAT 431, only one of those courses may be counted toward fulfilling the core course requirement.

-Course List Code Title Hours Core Courses A minimum of 14 semester hours of course work.
+Course List Course Title Core Courses A minimum of 14 semester hours of course work.
 Select at least 7 semester hours from the following: Survey Planning and Design Survey Questionnaire Design Sampling and Estimation Methods Applied to Public Health Applied Survey Sampling and Analysis Practicum in Survey Methodology Introduction to Survey Sampling

 - The remaining hours must come from survey research methodology elective courses, independent study decided in consultation with the advisor, or alternative courses approved by the advisor and the director(s).
 Doctoral students may not apply dissertation supervision credits toward the survey research methodology electives.